julia-fu0528/PhysTwin/README.md

 # Inference with the constructed models
 python script_inference.py

-# Trian the Gaussian with the first-frame data
+# Train the Gaussian with the first-frame data
 bash gs_run.sh
 ```